digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/installation.rst

 ledger.
 You will learn the following:

 #.
 How to set up and configure a participant node
 #.
-How to set up and configure an embedded or distributed synchronizer
+How to set up and configure an embedded or distributed sync domain
 #.
-How to connect a participant node to a synchronizer
+How to connect a participant node to a sync domain

 A single Canton process can run multiple nodes, which is very useful for testing and demonstration.
 In a production environment, you typically run one node per process.